CORE MISSION & VALUES

 BUILT ON EXPERIENCE

-Content Marketing Consultancy is led by founder and executive director Richard Pattinson, who has two decades' experience building and running editorial and content marketing teams in North America and the United Kingdom.
+Content Marketing Consultancy is led by founder Richard Pattinson, who has two decades' experience building and running editorial and content marketing teams in North America and the United Kingdom.
 In addition to content management, Richard has deep experience in product development, business strategy, commercial operations, and client relations.
 Richard lives in the Boston area with his wife and two children, and holds a Master's Degree in English from the University of Cambridge.
 Connect with Richard on LinkedIn.